chapel-lang/chapel/doc/rst/developer/bestPractices/ContributorInfo.rst

   - If so, we will probably want to distribute this package, or at least include the modifications and an easy way to install them.

-Please include the answers to these questions when you contact the chapel-developers_ mailing list, if you believe the code should be included or you remain uncertain.
+Please include the answers to these questions when you post to the `Chapel Developers`_ forum, if you believe the code should be included or you remain uncertain.

 .. _Testing your patch: